ssrajputtheboss/collab-code-web/README.md

 # Collab-Code #

 Collab-code web a real-time collaborative coding platform for competitive programmers.
-Code along with your team and execude code on server.
+Code along with your team and execute code on server.

 ## Screenshot ##